 Meet Lamine Yamal, the 16-year-old Spain wonderkid lighting up Euro 2024

-Lamine Yamal has starred in Spain’s run at Euro 2024, and Bence Bocsak has witnessed the Barcelona wonderkid’s rise through the Spanish youth teams to this summer’s tournament in Germany
+Lamine Yamal has starred in Spain’s run at Euro 2024 and his skill could spell heartbreak in the final for Gareth Southgate’s England squad.
+Bence Bocsak recounts the Barcelona wonderkid’s rise through the Spanish youth teams to this summer’s tournament in Germany

 One year ago Lamine Yamal was playing in the quarter-finals of the U17 European Championships in front of only a few hundred supporters.
 Skipping past defenders for fun, he registered an assist and scored once in Spain’s 3-0 victory over the Republic of Ireland.